skulegirl/invite_email_on_accept/README.txt

 Description
 -----------

-A simple module that sends an email to inviters when an invitation has been accepted.
+A simple module that sends an email to inviters/referrers when an invitation or referral has been accepted.
 This version also lets them know their expiration date, if one exists, since it may have been extended.